stevkim/wedding/README.md

 <a id='about'></a>
 <p>
   A wedding site used as an itinerary @ our wedding on July 9, 2023 that served a guest list of 100 people.
 The wedding was held @ <a href='https://www.thejardindelsol.com/'>Jardin del Sol</a> and was one of the greatest moments of my life!
-  This project was one of my first projects and always serves as a reminder that she is the reason i keep going.
-The project was first created to be used on mobile, then later optimized for web capabilities.
+  The project was developed to be used on mobile, then later optimized for web capabilities.
 </p>

 ### Built With